Oxsoralen Side Effects

 Applies to methoxsalen topical: topical lotion

-As well as its needed effects, methoxsalen topical (the active ingredient contained in Oxsoralen) may cause unwanted side effects that require medical attention.
+Along with its needed effects, methoxsalen topical (the active ingredient contained in Oxsoralen) may cause some unwanted effects.
+Although not all of these side effects may occur, if they do occur they may need medical attention.

-If any of the following side effects occur while taking methoxsalen topical, check with your doctor immediately:
+Check with your doctor immediately if any of the following side effects occur while taking methoxsalen topical:

 - Blistering and peeling of skin